 - Introduce study strategies and skills that will help students with their coursework; you should not complete their homework or assignments for them

-- Serve as an role model of organization, responsibility, punctuality, and success for tutees
+- Serve as a role model of organization and success for tutees

 - Be on time and prepared for each tutoring session